johnivore/gitstat/README.md

     find ~/ -type d -name .git -exec gitstat track {} \;

-(`gitstat` is "smart" enough to know that the parent directory of a directory ending in `.git` is the actual repository.)
+(`gitstat` is "smart" enough to know that the parent directory of a directory named `.git` is the actual repository.)

 ## Usage